 However, implementing Alternative B would also result in localized moderate adverse impacts to vegetation at American Camp from the construction of a permanent visitor center in a previously undeveloped location.
-This construction would result in vegetation removal for the new facility, parking lot, and access road; however, no sensitive vegetation species or large diameter trees would be affected.
+The potential expansion of parking areas at both South Beach and Fourth of July Beach could also have localized adverse impacts, particularly to habitat provided by the sand flats at South Beach.
 There would also be short-term impacts to vegetation from the staging of construction equipment required.
 The long-term increase in vehicular and pedestrian traffic would also adversely impact vegetation by increasing possibilities of trampling and introduction of exotic species.